lb0o/website/content/en/docs/operations/talos/configuration/talm.md

 - `values.yaml` - a common values file used to provide parameters for the templating.
 - `nodes` - an optional directory used to describe and store generated configuration for nodes.

+### 1.1.
+Edit Configuration Templates

 You're free to edit `Chart.yaml`, `values.yaml`, and `templates/*` to meet your environment requirements.

-Be aware that your nodes are booted Talos Linux image and awaiting in maintenance mode.

-{{% alert color="info" %}}
+### 1.2 Apply Keycloak Configuration

-To configure your cluster for using Keycloak, apply the following change:
+To configure Keycloak as an OIDC provider, apply the following changes:

--   For Talm v0.6.6 or later: in `cluster1/templates/_helpers.tpl` replace  `keycloak.example.com` with your domain.
+-   For Talm v0.6.6 or later: in `cluster1/templates/_helpers.tpl` replace `keycloak.example.com` with `keycloak.<your-domain.tld>`.

--   For Talm earlier than v0.6.6, update template args manually:
+-   For Talm earlier than v0.6.6, update `cluster1/templates/_helpers.tpl` in the following way:

     ```yaml
      cluster: